Ayabekhtiar/data_graphs/README.md

 # Readme
 This repository is about the TP2 of the data graphs class.
 - To find the screenshot deliverables, please refer to the uploaded files section.
-- For the short note, please refer to the text below.
+- For the short note deliverable, please refer to the text below.

 ## Short note
 ### Recommendation strategy